P-p-H-d/c-stl-comparison/README.md

 * Explicit instance needed
 * can generate code bloat if incorrectly used
-* hard to debug for developer
+* little harder to debug for library developer
-* can have cryptic error message if incorrectly used
+* can have cryptic error message if instantiation is incorrectly used
-* more verbose
+* method names are verbose

 ## Mix